fazleh2010/term-a-llod-demo/README.md

     -F 'graph=tbx2rdf_graph' \
     -F 'datanamespace=http://tbx2rdf.lider-project.eu/data/YourNameSpace/' \
     "http://localhost:8080/initialize"

+    here solar.tbx is the terminology file and mapping file (mappings.default)
 ```
 5. Check your terminology
  ```
-b) got o http://localhost:8080/describe you can see the terms in language wise and alphabet order
+b) got o http://localhost:8080/describe
+   In the browser,you can see the terms in sorted alphabet order
    Note: currently term link does not work.
-It is under construction. or
+It is under construction.
 a) go to http://localhost:8080/status?view=sparql
      press query button
 ```